shaneikennedy/jdd/content/blog/git-intro/index.md

 ```
 > A quicker way to create and branch and switch to it is `git checkout -b mybranch`

-Now lets build out our feature by defining our main function and the double function, then adding some command line argument handling
+Now let's build out our feature by defining our main function and the double function, then adding some command line argument handling

 ``` python
 # main.py